Six injured after man spills acid in Ambernath-bound local train

-The 62-year-old was carrying a bottle of floor-cleaning acid, when he saw vapours arise from the capped bottle’s mouth; panicked, he tossed it out of the train, but ended up dropping it inside; he and five others suffered burns due to contact with the corrosive
+62-year-old was carrying a bottle of floor-cleaning acid, when he saw vapours arise from the capped bottle’s mouth; panicked, accidentally dropping it inside; he and five others suffered burns

 A freak incident in a local train yesterday landed six people in a hospital, when they suffered burns after acid spilled on their bodies.
 A passenger had been carrying the chemical in a bottle and accidentally dropped it.
 No passenger was seriously injured.